vitalijus-soc/wazuh-sysmon-detection-lab/README.md

 3. Install and connect Wazuh agent
 4. Execute PowerShell command to generate telemetry
 5. Review Sysmon logs and Wazuh alerts

+## 16. Conclusion

+This project reflects a real-world SOC investigation workflow, from initial telemetry to detection and analysis.
+This lab demonstrates how raw telemetry can be transformed into actionable security insights within a SIEM environment.

+The investigation highlights the importance of:
+- log visibility
+- detection rules
+- deep event analysis

 ## Author